Keeping children safe is everyone’s responsibility.

 Safeguarding is the highest priority in school.
 It is also a huge area, covering child protection, online safety, site security, health and safety, evacuation, lock down, anti-bullying, radicalisation, racism, female genital mutilation and more.
 Our policy is published on this website.

-Liz Page is the Designated Safeguarding Lead and Debbie Canner is the Deputy Designated Safeguarding Lead.
+Liz Page is the Designated Safeguarding Lead and Debbie Canner and Donna Connor are the Deputy Designated Safeguarding Leads

 All employees have annual training and regular updates to make sure knowledge and understanding of safeguarding are current.
 We ensure all those who are contracted at school (e.g. cleaners, school meal providers, sports providers, supply teachers) have undergone police checks and are legally entitled to work in the UK and that any adults working directly with children have had appropriate safeguarding training.